rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **Can I put excess resin that doesn't get used in a print back into the original bottle?**

-Yes, but always strain out any debris first using a filter.
+Yes, but always strain out any debris using a filter!
+The resin vat has one corner recessed to aid in pouring.
+Use the recessed corner in combination with a funnel (screen placed inside funnel) to pour the resin back into the bottle.
+Inspect the FEP's surface for any scratches, dents, or holes.
+If the FEP is damaged, replace it immediately.

 **Water washable resin, how to dispose of the dirty water after washing the print?
 Wash it down the drain?**